Breaking better: How imperfections increase fracture resistance in architected lattices: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the Swiss National Science Foundation under the SNSF starting Grant (TMSGI2\_211655).
 A.S. was supported by the Swiss National Science Foundation under grant number 200021\_200343.
-The authors thank Dr.~Mohit Pundir, Luca Michel, and Dr.~Jan Van Dokkum for fruitful discussions and feedback.
+The authors thank Dr.~Mohit Pundir, Luca Michel, Flavio Lorez, Dr.~Jan Van Dokkum, Dr.~Leo De Waal, and Prof.~Marcelo Dias for fruitful discussions and feedback.